 MULTIPURPOSE PRIVACY TENT - This versatile shelter with a removable bottom can be used as an outdoor shower enclosure, changing room, portable bathroom, or pop up privacy tent for sporting events, conventions, camping, or road trips.

 Picking the right fabric depends on your trip.
-Think about the weather and how long you want the tent to last.
+Think about the weather, how far you’ll carry the tent, and how long you want it to last.

 Products Worth Considering